andrei-pisklenov/forge-starter/README.md

   yarn lint:fix
   ```

 # Development Workflow

 Once the app is installed (see Getting Started), follow this development loop:

-1. Start the UI with hot reloading and establish a Forge tunnel to redirect requests to localhost:
+1. Start the Custom UI with hot reloading and establish a Forge tunnel to redirect requests to localhost:
     ```bash
     yarn dev:jira   # For Jira version
     ```